Savage404E/my-projects/README.md

 # Projects Repo List
-Build your own Ideas &amp; Technology, This repository is a to show my projects that i work on.
+This repository is a to show my projects that i work on.

 1. SAVAGE DISCORD BOT ✯
 - GAME CODE : https://github.com/Savage404E/SAVAGE-BOT .